Points of Authority

 "Points of Authority" is a song by American rock band Linkin Park.
 It is the fourth track on their first studio album, Hybrid Theory.
 The song was released in 2001 as a promo release.
 A CD single for the song was set to be released in the UK in September 2001, but instead, "Papercut" was released as the third single from the album.
 It was later planned as the fifth official single from the album, planned for a January 2002 release but was cancelled for unknown reasons.
 In its place, the song's remix version was released.
 Mike Shinoda's verses originally had different lyrics, and Chester Bennington's parts became no different from the Hybrid Theory version.

 The song's remix "Pts.OF.Athrty" was released as the only single taken from remix album Reanimation (2002) while another remix, by the Crystal Method, was released on LP Underground 2.0.
 The song is one from the seven Linkin Park's songs that appeared in the mash-up EP Collision Course with American rapper Jay-Z. If the Linkin Park package is downloaded on DJ Hero 2, then players (as DJs) can play with a scratched version of "Pts.OF.Athrty".
 The song was used in the 2000 Adam Sandler film Little Nicky.

+Loudwire said it was the heaviest track by the band.
+Some journalists consider it to be among the best nu metal tracks.